DidierRLopes/my-website/blog/2024-03-02-moving-from-london-to-the-bay-area-and-what-changed.md

 ### Debit vs credit card

 In Portugal and the UK, I only had a Debit card which had access to all the cash in the bank.
-When moving to the Bay area, everyone told me to get a credit card and leave the debit card at home.
+When moving to the Bay Area, everyone told me to get a credit card and leave the debit card at home.
 There are a lot of scams in the US, and having a credit card is safer since banks limit the withdrawal amounts based on your credit score and will protect in case of theft.

 In the UK, there isn’t a concept of a credit score - at least publicly.
 Banks will have something like that based on how on time you pay for things, but it’s only used internally for loans or others.
 In the US, everything revolves around your credit score.
 The amount of money you can withdraw from your credit card, the loans you get, the apartments you can rent, … so it’s important to pay everything on time and avoid debt.